markrai/workalot/README.md

 3. Switch between chart views using the icons in the top right

+## Deployment

+**Cloudflare Pages**: This project works perfectly when deployed to Cloudflare Pages:

+1. Push your code to a Git repository (GitHub, GitLab, etc.)
+2. Connect your repository to Cloudflare Pages
+3. Set build command to: `echo "No build required"`
+4. Set output directory to: `/` (root)
+5. Deploy!

+The `fetch('history.txt')` call will work correctly when served over HTTPS from Cloudflare Pages.

 ## Data Format

 Each line should follow this pattern: